 The Warsaw Chamber Opera oversees more than 20 Mozart stage productions during Mozart Festival.
-The only opera house in the world to offer Mozart's entire operatic output, Warsaw Chamber Opera presents selections of Mozart's chamber, symphonic, and vocal-instrumental pieces during the festival.
+The only opera house in the world to offer Mozart's entire operatic output, Warsaw Chamber Opera, presents Mozart's chamber, symphonic, and vocal-instrumental pieces during the festival.

 Slaska Noc Swietojanska

-Slaska Noc Swietojanska or Midsummer's Eve is the longest day of the year, celebrated in Warsaw, and in all of Poland.
+Warsaw celebrates Slaska Noc Swietojanska, or Midsummer's Eve, with great enthusiasm and zeel.
 The Midsummer Market is set up, complete with hot drinks and warm food.
 There are period-costume contests, free concerts, feasting, drunken merriment and dancing.
-During this festival girls and some boys wear garlands of flowers on their heads, while a big garland of flowers is sent off floating on Vistula River.
+Girls and some boys wear garlands of flowers on their heads during this festival, while a big garland of flowers is set afloat on the Vistula River.
 Over 100,000 people participate in this event.
-The night is capped with a rainbow of fireworks and musicals, which often features popular artists and bands.
+The night is capped with a rainbow of fireworks and musicals, which often features famous artists and bands.

 Warsaw Autumn Festival

-International performers visit Warsaw to be part of one of the best musical events of the city.
+International performers visit Warsaw to be part of one of the best musical events in the city.
 The Warsaw Autumn Festival features concerts, orchestras, operas and soloists.
-Lectures, conventions, exhibitions, conferences are also tied in with the event for a targeted audience.
-The festival takes place in different institutions and is simultaneously celebrated in churches, universities, radio stations, museums and orchestra houses.
+Lectures, conventions, exhibitions, conferences are held with the event for a targeted audience.
+The festival takes place in different institutions and churches simultaneously, universities, radio stations, museums and orchestra houses.